-If the peak active season for reptiles and amphibians, from approximately April 1 to October 31, cannot be avoided during construction activities, the installation of wildlife exclusion fencing is recommended.
-Installation of wildlife exclusion fencing will occur before May 15 or after September 15 (i.e., outside of key breeding period) to define work zones and restrict the movement of reptiles and amphibians into the working area.
+The peak active season for reptiles and amphibians, from approximately April 1 to October 31, cannot be avoided during construction.
+Installation of wildlife exclusion fencing will occur before May 15 or after September 15 (i.e., outside of key breeding period) to define Work Zones and restrict the movement of reptiles and amphibians into the working area.
 If construction must be initiated during the turtle nesting or snake gestation season (approximately June 1 to September 1), a qualified biologist will visually inspect the site for evidence of nesting or individual reptiles and direct installation of construction barrier fencing to avoid nests.
 If it is not possible to isolate a nest from construction, work will be delayed until it is determined that the nest no longer includes viable eggs (hatchlings have emerged, or eggs were predated).